xchem/xchem-align/README.md

 The following tools are being created, or planned.
 They typically are run in the order described.

-To run the tools you should follow the **Getting started (contributing)** notes above or create a suitable run-time environment based on **Python 3.10** using the `pyproject.toml`
+To run the tools you should follow the **Getting started (contributing)** notes above or create a suitable *run-time* environment: -
-file: -

     python -m venv venv
     source venv/bin/activate